flutter/website/src/docs/deployment/obfuscate.md

 use the following steps to make it human readable:

 1. Find the matching symbols file.
-   For example a crash from an Android arm64 device would need `app.android-arm64.symbols`.
+   For example, a crash from an Android arm64 device would need `app.android-arm64.symbols`.

 1. Provide both the stack trace (stored in a file)